An error occurred. Details Hide

 You have unsaved pages.
 Restore Cancel

-This report summarizes the results of the sixth round of Rapid PICES, conducted from 12 September to 23 October 2021, and compares them to findings of the
+The report summarizes the results of the ninth round of Rapid PICES, conducted from December 2022 to January, 2023, and compares them to the findings of the eighth round.
+Computer-Assisted Personal Interviewing (CAPI) was used for data collection.

 Rapid PICES Survey Dates from Round 1 to Round 6